chickencraver97/PPT-samples/README.md

 =========
 **Example Questions**

+Here are four example questions.

-One can typically expect two questions of complexity/challenge similar to the questions here.
-You will have **about two hours** to complete and submit your work.
+You will be assigned two questions during the test and will have **about two hours** to complete and submit your work.

 ## What is the Programming Proficiency Test for?